Reimagining Business Structures

 Do you know how bees communicate?

 Sure, most know that they dance out their news, but that’s just the beginning of what is remarkable.
 Bees share information through dance, investigation and verification.
-Then the bees work together to build on each other’s knowledge, building consensus to make decisions.
+Then the bees work together to build on each other’s knowledge, building consensus to make strong decisions.

-The longer I’ve worked as an apiarist (beekeeper), the more nature taught me about organizational decision-making.
+The longer I’ve worked as an apiarist (beekeeper), the more nature has taught me about organizational decision-making.

-I’ve worked as an Executive Director, Evaluator, Developmental Specialist and Educator.
+Throughout my professional career I’ve worked as an Executive Director, Evaluator, Developmental Specialist and Educator.
 Throughout these roles, I’ve led strategic planning efforts, conducted audits, managed large grants, and crafted innovative programming.
-I’ve collaborated with community partners for using grassroots strategies.
+I’ve collaborated with community partners using grassroots strategies.
 In all of these roles, I’ve seen how building strategies for effective cooperation & communication can improve the workplace.